Cauvery panel visit: AIADMK raps government for ‘failure’

 Secretary of the local unit of AIADMK A. Anbazhagan told presspersons here on Friday that while the technical team toured the Cauvery basin areas in Tamil Nadu, the team skipped Karaikal as the territorial administration failed to take any steps to bring the technical committee to Karaikal.

-He demanded an apology by Chief Minister V. Narayanasamy for his failure to bring the team to Karaikal.
+He demanded an apology by Chief Minister V. Narayanasamy for his failure to bring the water commission team to Karaikal.